What Car Expenses Can I Deduct for Business Driving?

 - For commuting expenses (going back and forth to work from home).

 - Use of the car to transport business material while commuting, or to make business phone calls on your cell phone.
 The IRS says these circumstances still don't make the expenses deductible because you are using the car primarily for commuting.

-- For the use of your vehicle for advertising purposes, like putting a sign on your car and driving around.
-The IRS says:
+- For the use of your vehicle for advertising like putting a sign on your car and driving around.
+The IRS specifically says:

-You can find more details and definitions relating to car driving in IRS Publication 463: travel, entertainment, gift, and car expenses.
+You can find more details and definitions relating to car driving in IRS Publication 463 Travel, Gift, and Car Expenses.